 Watching your parents grow old can be hard, especially when considering the years, they spent nurturing and caring for you.
 Now the roles are reversed, and soon your elderly parents may call on you to take care of them.
 But how do you manage to provide them with care and assistance while ensuring that their independence and lifestyle are preserved?

-Interactive caregiving is a form of caring that promotes social, mental, physical and emotional well-being.
+Interactive caregiving is a form of caring that promotes social, mental, physical, and emotional well-being.
 When put into action, this philosophy focuses on the person as a whole, helping seniors preserve their quality of life, by protecting their happiness and keeping them engaged.
-Interactive caregiving encourages seniors to live healthy and independently in their own homes.
+Interactive caregiving encourages seniors to live healthily and independently in their own homes.

 - Stimulate mental functions with brain games or crossword puzzles which can help facilitate healthy mental and emotional function by keeping minds active.
 Positive mental wellness contributes to a sharpened mind and a healthy outlook on life.